 IN ENGLISH

-Linnea Andreassen is a swedish mezzosoprano from Uppsala now situated in Stockholm.
+Linnea Andreassen is a Swedish mezzo-soprano from Uppsala, currently based in Stockholm.

-Linnea made her debut in 2015 as one of the three Adelige Waisen in Christof Loys production of Der Rosenkavalier at the Royal Swedish Opera in Stockholm.
-At Malmö Opera she made her debut in spring 2017 portraying Der Trommler in Viktor Ullmans Der Kaiser von Atlantis - a role she portrayed not only with her voice but also by playing the marching drum herself.
-In the summer of 2018 and 2020 she returned to Malmö Opera to perform the role La Feminste Atheé in Isabell Aboulkers opera Surprises de l'Enfer.
+Linnea made her debut in 2015 as one of the three Adelige Waisen in Christof Loy's production of Der Rosenkavalier at the Royal Swedish Opera in Stockholm.
+At Malmö Opera, she made her debut in 2017 as Der Trommler in Viktor Ullmann's Der Kaiser von Atlantis – a role she performed not only with her voice but also by playing the drum herself.
+She has since returned to Malmö Opera on several occasions – as the Atheist Feminist in Förvandlingar i helvetet (2018 and 2020), Brita and the Midwife in Ture Rangström's Kronbruden (2023), and as Alidoro in Rossinis Cenerentola (2025).

 The Mezzosoprano Linnea Andreassen as Der Trommler is a wonder of sharpness as well as a singer, a physical actor and a drummer.
 Better casting couldn't have been done.